 The Role of Hydration in Weight Management

-By focusing on hydration, you help your body work better during weight loss.
+When you hydrate a lot, your body works efficiently to lose weight.
 This is key to reaching your goals.

 How Much Water Do You Need?

 Dehydration can make you feel hungry when you’re not.
-Listen to your body and drink more if you need to.
+Listen to your body and drink more if necessary.
 Adjust your water intake based on how your body feels.

 Benefits of Staying Hydrated